-For many people, like those with ASD, time is an abstract concept and can be difficult to assimilate.
-Resetea allows the users to experience time in a visual and linear way, which makes it not only more comprehensible but it also helps to organize tasks more efficiently.
-Also, by understanding what happens next, anxiety is diminished and users have a feeling of calm and safety which is very important for their well-being.
+For many people, time is an abstract concept and can be difficult to conceptualise.
+This can lead to anxiety and disorientation across a person’s daily activities.
+Resetea allows users to experience time in a visual and linear way, which makes it easier to understand and helps to organise tasks more efficiently

 What can I use Resetea for?

-You can use Resetea for all kinds of activities or tasks that imply a beginning and an end, or require a specific time for resolution, between 1 and 60 minutes.
-You can program 1 activity or even a sequence up to 12 different activities which can be visualized in continuity.
-Resetea is ideal for using at home, school, work, a centre or even for geriatric use.
+You can use Resetea for all kinds of activities or tasks that have a beginning and an end, or require a specific time for completion, between 1 and 60 minutes.
+You can program 1 activity up to a sequence of 12 different activities.
+Resetea is ideal for using at home, school, work, disability and older person care centres.